 - A. Members of the Student Senate and Diaconate with approved budgets are permitted to spend that money without further approval.
 If the amount of a single receipt is over \$500, they must get prior approval from the Student Senate.
 If they or any other RSGA member wish to spend funds on items outside of the approved annual RSGA budget they must get prior approval from the Student Senate. - B. Any checks written from RSGA Accounts must be co-signed by the Treasurer and the Moderator. - C. Officers, Representatives, Committee Chairs, and RCO's shall be reimbursed for budgeted expenses upon submission of receipts to the Treasurer.
 All receipts shall be turned in within thirty days of the event.
 Each receipt shall be clearly labeled with name of person to be reimbursed, budget line item, and purpose or event.
+Persons submitting receipts must either be the budget owner or the budget owner's signature must be on the receipt.
 The person submitting the receipt shall retain a copy of the receipt for their records.
 In certain circumstances, requests for cash advances may be submitted in writing to the Treasurer with complete details of the anticipated expenses.
 Each request for cash advances must be approved by the Moderator, Vice Moderator, and Treasurer.
 All receipts accounting for such expenditures must be submitted to the Treasurer along with any unused funds.